"Grandmother

 her daughter and son-in-law.
 Her inscription reads "Thou showest

 unto thousands lovingkindness."
-At least one granddaughter
+She was survived by her granddaughter

 Want